jochen777/jWebForm/doc/spring_boot.md

 Note: Output inside the template is exact like in the other frameworks.
 You will find the view in the model with the key __form.formModel__.
 See: [Rendering the form in template](template.md)

-Additionally you will find in __form.formModel.html__ the html for the form.
+Additionally you will find in __form.formModel.html__ the html for the form coming from the theme (see jwebform-themes).